✓ Updated March 2026

 Dubai Metro

-The Dubai Metro is a state-of-the-art, fully automated rail system that's incredibly efficient for traversing the city, especially along the main arteries like Sheikh Zayed Road.
-It's perfect for avoiding traffic and reaching major attractions like the Burj Khalifa and Dubai Mall.
+The Dubai Metro is a state-of-the-art, fully automated rail system that's incredibly efficient for navigating the city's main arteries.
+It's perfect for reaching major attractions like the Burj Khalifa, Dubai Mall, and the airport, especially during peak traffic hours.

 Dubai Taxis (RTA Taxis)